Arecsu/a9r-music-lib/README.md

 [This extension](https://chrome.google.com/webstore/detail/bandcamp-auto-downloader/igbcekbalgomjoblhoehkemlcapkfaki/).
 Not developed by me.
 Works *fine*.

+1. Wait for every download link to be ready and run the extension
+2. Configure the browser to accept every download automatically in a specific folder
-Just wait for every download link to be ready and run the extension.
-Don't lose the focus on the browser tab for too long.
+3. Don't lose the focus on the browser tab for too long.
 If possible, leave it always on top.
+4. ???
+5. Download everything

 ### 🗃️ unzip-bandcamp-parallel.sh